nazberrypie/Trezer/README.md

 python MIDIparse.py best_music.mid music_name --loop 1234
 ```

-With this command, when the song finishes its first read (from 00:00 to the end) the song will loop back 1234 ticks from the start of the song.
+With this command, when the song finishes its first read (from 00:00 to the end) the song will loop back 1234 ticks after the start of the song.

 ![](img/LoopPoint.png)